Kiln AI Docs

 Together: you can , run locally or convert as needed.

-Unsloth: your fine-tunes can be directly export to GGUF or other formats which make these model easy to deploy.
+Unsloth: your fine-tunes can be directly exported to GGUF or other formats which make these model easy to deploy.
 A GGUF can be for local use.
 Once added to Ollama, the models will become available in Kiln UI as well.

 For one-off bugs you encounter use Kiln to “” the issues.
 These get added to your training data for future iterations.